 Colorblindness is more widespread than one may think, so it’s important to make sure we’re not creating dashboards that leave this population segment behind.
 This tool offers a detailed breakdown of how color blindness effects data visualization.
 Additionally, it provides a selection of 15 color presets that are accessible to individuals with different types of color blindness.

-Adobe Color CC functions like a color wheel, but with the added benefit of the RGB and HEX codes associated with each shade, along with the ability to sort results by “color rules.”
-If you want to know the exact compliment to a shade of green or variations of a specific blue tone, Adobe Color CC can show you with the click of a button.
+Adobe Color CC functions as a color wheel, but with the added benefit of the RGB and HEX codes associated with each shade, along with the ability to sort results by “color rules.”
+If you want to know the exact complement to a shade of green or variations of a specific blue tone, Adobe Color CC can show you with the click of a button.
 You can also choose to play within different color rules, like monochromatic, analogous, complementary, and so forth.

 If your dashboard is showing sequential data, you want to use a gradient of colors.
 This tool will guarantee that the gradient you choose will be distinct enough so your audience can see the difference between each range.
 Explicitly, they offer “color advice for cartography,” meaning it is extremely useful if you’re using a map in your dashboard.
 If you want to display sales progress for different counties, for instance, this tool can help you determine which shades are best to represent different values.
 Additionally, it has the option to sort by color palettes that are printer friendly and colorblind safe.